bakerkretzmar/movements-of-movements/content/collections/pages/home.md

         text: 'July 24, 2020'
       -
         type: text
         text: ', (11:00 a.m.
-US Eastern Daylight Time), we will be discussing the current political moment live on ' -
+US Eastern Daylight Time), we will address the current moment live on ' -
         type: text
         marks: